DSkrubber/skrubber_aws_demo/README.md

 2) You also need to create IAM user with programmatic access to EC2, S3, SNS, SQS, RDS, DynamoDB, Lambda and ElastiCache.

-3) Also create and preconfigure EC2 instance and redis ElastiCache cluster.
+3) Also create and preconfigure EC2 instance, RDS database and redis ElastiCache cluster.

 ### Installation